 Lastly, the above guidelines don’t take into account everyone’s unique financial and personal situation, so you may want to consult with a professional financial adviser to help determine the most suitable asset allocation for you.

 3. Choose your fund(s)

 Now you can choose which fund(s) to invest in based on your desired asset allocation.
 I’ve suggested some of the best funds on InvestNow and Sharesies for each asset class (cash, bonds and shares) below.

 First, a brief note on actively managed vs passively managed funds.
 Actively managed funds have a fund manager who decides what the fund should invest in.
 Passively managed funds simply invest in a market index (e.g. top 50 NZ shares, or top 500 US shares).
-I’m recommending passively managed funds in this article because I think they’re more suitable for beginners.
-Firstly, the fund management fees for passively managed funds are lower because there is no fund manager actively involved in deciding what the fund should invest in.
-Secondly, most actively managed funds tend to perform worse than passively managed funds over the long-term, despite their higher fees.
+I’m recommending passively managed funds in this article – Firstly, the fund management fees for passively managed funds are lower because there is no fund manager actively involved in deciding what the fund should invest in.
+Secondly, actively managed funds don’t tend to perform any better than passively managed funds over the long-term, despite their higher fees.

 A. Cash funds

 There is not much choice here on InvestNow.
 Only actively managed cash funds are available.
 The fund management fees are in brackets.

 - Nikko AM NZ Cash Fund (0.35%)

 On Sharesies, there’s only one to choose from:

 - NZ Cash Fund (0.33%)